Elao/PhpEnums/README.md

 # Persisting enums (Doctrine)

-You can store the raw value of an enumeration in the database, but still manipulte it as an object in your entities by [creating a custom DBAL type from scratch](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html).
+You can store the raw value of an enumeration in the database, but still manipulate it as an object from your entities by [creating a custom DBAL type](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/cookbook/custom-mapping-types.html), from scratch.

 However, this library can help you by providing abstract classes for both string and integer based enumerations.